banbagroup/banbagroup.com/_jobs/2019-07-04-senior-javascript-engineer.markdown

 categories: job
 excerpt: "We are looking for two senior Javascript developers in Nepal.
 You'll be part of our growing team and get to make a huge impact on the culture of our organisation.
 You'll be working on an exciting new product in an industry that has traction and users worldwide."
 ---
 We are looking for a senior Javascript developer in Nepal.
 You'll be part of our growing team and get to make a huge impact on the culture of our organisation.
-You'll be working on an exciting new product in the construction industry that has traction and users worldwide.
+You'll be working on an exciting new product in an industry that has traction and users worldwide.

 |**Experience level:**|Mid-Level, Senior, Lead|
 |**Role:**|Senior Javascript Engineer|